 - A sanctioned student organization advisor should acquire a working knowledge of TBR policies and guidelines as they relate to fundraising, fund accounting, and fund disbursement as outlined in TBR and Northeast State business policies and guidelines.
 The advisor should then assist with the financial duties associated with the organization by counseling and assisting officers, by reviewing financial statements and accounts, and by assisting with Northeast State procedures designed to safeguard funds.

 - A sanctioned student organization advisor should have a reasonable knowledge of current applicable standards in the area of student organizations in higher education and liability issues.
-An advisor should consult with the Director of Leadership Programs, the Dean of Student Development, the Vice President for Student Affairs, and designated legal officials concerning applicable standards, which include, but are not limited to:
+An advisor should consult with the Director of Student Life, the Dean of Student Development, the Vice President for Student Affairs, and designated legal officials concerning applicable standards, which include, but are not limited to: